 Information is both a risk and a resource when thinking about organisational resilience, including business continuity.
 There are plenty of examples of information losses that have caused major embarrassment, cost a considerable amount of money to resolve and resulted in a loss of trust as well as clients.
 These have included hacking and cyber attack problems, lost memory devices, leaving files on the train or selling off filing cabinets with records still in them.
 They even involve being photographed on the way to an important meeting carrying a document the content of which can be easily read from the photographs.
 Organisations involved have ranged from small business to multi-nationals and public sector bodies.
-The nature of information as a risk is well publicised, as a result, even if after the fact of its loss.
+The nature of information as a risk is well publicised.
 The assessment and treatment of information risks is perhaps less well understood in practice as such losses continue to occur.
 How well thought through is your information risk strategy?
 Do you fully understand the nature of this risk and have you treated it properly?
 No one wants to see his or her organisation’s reputation in the gutter due to the loss of sensitive information, be it commercial or personal.

 There is legislation to cover information risks with the potential for significant fines and websites that name and shame those found responsible for the loss of personal and sensitive information.
 Currently the EU is reviewing this legislative framework and the outcomes of this work could significantly strengthen the approach taken with those organisations that compromise such information.
 Planning for this issue isn’t just about what do to when information may be lost but includes a more careful analysis of what information you gather in the first place, how you store it, for how long you keep it, who you allow to access it and how it can be recovered in time.
 Added to this is the complication of where information ends up and how people actually access it, sometimes without organisations perhaps being aware.
 This covers issues as diverse as portable laptops, photocopier memory storage and Bring Your Own Devices (BYOD) such as phones or tablets.
 The scale of the problem can be considerable.